 A proper asset protection strategy lets you sleep easy at night even if you are sued.
-Below, I will share with you the secrets that will have you sleeping easy at night and going about your business as usual even when you’re being threatened by a lawsuit.
-What will have your friends aging overnight, you’ll barely even worry about the fears that are giving other investors grey hair overnight.
+Below, I will share with you the secrets that will let you go about your business as usual even if you’re threatened by a lawsuit.
+With asset protection on your side, you’ll barely even worry about the fears that are giving other investors grey hair overnight.
 After implementing a proper strategy, lawsuits will never even get filed and the problem is gone before it even starts.

-Additionally, this company structure is scaleable at no additional costs or fees, streamlines your taxes, can be used in conjunction with traditional financing, and allows for the traditional recording keeping you are likely already using.
+Additionally, the company structure we use is scaleable at no additional costs or fees, streamlines your taxes, can be used in conjunction with traditional financing, and allows for the traditional recording keeping you are likely already using.
 After it is set up, you won’t even notice it’s there in your normal course of business.

 The best holding company for real estate asset protection is the Series LLC.
-You can think about the Series LLC as a Parent – Child relationship.
+You can think about the Series LLC as a Parent-Child relationship.
 The Series LLC is the Parent, and it can have as many children as it wants.
-Each child is known as a ‘Series’.
-Even though the Series LLC is technically one company with one filing with the state and one tax return, each child ‘Series’ is treated as if it were its own LLC for liability purposes.
+Each child is known as a ‘Series.’
+Even though the Series LLC is technically one company with one state filing and one tax return, each child Series is treated as if it were its own LLC for liability purposes.

-Each Series is typically designated with its own letter, e.x.
-Series A The picture below can help you understand the structure.
-This means that if a lawsuit is filed against Series A, it cannot affect Series B, Series C, etc. A lawsuit against Series A can only affect the assets held in Series A.
+Each Series is typically designated with its own letter, beginning with Series A. The picture below can help you understand the structure.
+This means that if a lawsuit is filed against Series A, it cannot impact Series B, Series C, etc. A lawsuit against Series A can only affect the assets held in Series A.

 In the diagram above, the LLC has three Series.
 Each Series holds only one property.
 REI Asset Holding LLC – Series A owns a single asset, a piece of Real Property located at 123 Main st. If someone filed a suit over that property, it would not jeopardize the properties located at 456 Main st. or 789 Main st.